 After successful installation, the JET Setup program will be invoked automatically to let you configure Excelsior JET for a particular Java SE microversion required by your application (see Profiles.):

-If your application works fine on the version of the Oracle JRE indicated in the Use default profile option, simply click Finish.
+If your application works fine on the version of OpenJDK indicated in the Use default profile option, simply click Finish.
 JET Setup will close and the JET Control Panel will open automatically unless you have unchecked the respective box.